-The diameter of a prebored hole shall be of a minimum size to facilitate insertion of the liner and the liner is driven or sunk into firm stratum at its base to prevent the entry of water and other material prior to concreting.
+The diameter of a prebored hole shall be of a minimum size to facilitate insertion of the liner and the liner is driven or sunk into firm stratum at its base to prevent the entry of water.

 Preboring shall be included in the cost of pitching or driving and not paid as a separate item.
 No additional payment will be made by the Principal for prebored holes.